 When the Hamburg-Berlin railway was built in 1846 Reinbek enlarged, many guest-houses and residences were built up as people of Hamburg visited Reinbek for week-end activities.
 This development lead to further settlements of craftsmen as well as extension of hotel and restaurant industry.

 Since 1952 Reinbek has got town privileges which lead to an increase of residents in all parts of Reinbek.
 Next to some old houses more and more commercial buildings as well as blocks of flats and were constructed.
 Some new shopping-centers were built up, next to areas of detached houses in the outskirts of Reinbek.

-OGS Mühlenredder derives from Offene Ganztags-Schule, which means we are open till 5.30 p.m. to care for our pupils which is voluntary and not free of charge.
+OGS Mühlenredder derives from Offene Ganztags-Schule, which means we are open till 5.30 p.m. to care for our pupils (voluntary and not free of charge).